TRKuan/tic-tac-toe/README.md

 # tic-tac-toe

-To see the vux version, checkout the `vuex` branch.
+To see the vuex version, checkout the `vuex` branch.

 ## Project setup
 ```